ddhartma/Spark-Machine-Learning/README.md

 	import re
 	```
-	Make a random split to create train and test sets
+	Make a random split to create train and test sets.
 	```
 	train, test = df.randomSplit([0.8, 0.2], seed=42)
 	```
-	Or use this to ake a random split into train, validation and test sets
+	Or use this to take a random split into train, validation and test sets.
 	```
 	train, rest = df.randomSplit([0.6, 0.4], seed=42)
 	test, validation = rest.randomSplit([0.5, 0.5], seed=42)
 	```
-	Use the pipeline as before
+	Use the pipeline as before.
 	```
 	regexTokenizer = RegexTokenizer(inputCol="Body", outputCol="words", pattern="\\W")
 	cv = CountVectorizer(inputCol="words", outputCol="TF", vocabSize=1000)